 S 2.
 Paragraphs b and c of subdivision 2 of section 120-aa of the

 general municipal law, as amended by chapter 70 of the laws of 1988, are

 b.
 [For purposes of this section, "components" shall include paper,

 glass, metals, plastics, garden and yard waste, and may include other

 elements of solid waste.]
 NO LATER THAN JULY FIRST, TWO THOUSAND

-FIFTEEN, A MUNICIPALITY SHALL ADOPT A LOCAL LAW OR ORDINANCE TO REQUIRE
+SIXTEEN, A MUNICIPALITY SHALL ADOPT A LOCAL LAW OR ORDINANCE TO REQUIRE

 THAT RECYCLABLE MATERIALS BE SEPARATED FROM OTHER SOLID WASTE WHICH HAS